Use VoiceOver to navigate web pages by DOM or group mode on Mac

 Do one of the following:

 When VoiceOver is on, press VO-H-H to display the Commands menu, type “dom” to narrow the list of commands, then select Toggle Web Navigation DOM or Group.

 Use VoiceOver Utility to assign the Toggle Web Navigation DOM or Group command to a key, then use that key to switch modes while navigating web pages.
 See Assign VoiceOver commands to keyboard or keypad keys on Mac.

 When you navigate by DOM, you move left and right, in the order set by the web page’s author.
 (Moving up and down in DOM mode is based on the items included in the VoiceOver rotor when viewing web pages.)

-If a web page contains lists, press the VoiceOver modifier with the arrow keys to navigate the list items (you don’t need to interact with the list).
+If a webpage contains lists, press the VoiceOver modifier with the arrow keys to navigate the list items (you don’t need to interact with the list).
 See Use the VoiceOver modifier.